What is Cross Holding?

 The practice of cross holding stock shares in other companies attracts both defenders and critics.

-Advocates of the potential positives derived from cross holdings argue that it adds support to both companies involved, as it is in both companies’ financial interests for not only themselves to succeed as a business enterprise but also for the other company to be successful.
+Advocates of cross holdings argue that it adds support to both companies involved, as it is in both companies’ financial interests for not only themselves to succeed as a business enterprise but also for the other company to be successful.

 If Company A holds shares of Company B’s stock, it wants Company B to be successful so that its cross holdings will increase.
 Company B also wants Company A to prosper, as it would be detrimental to Company B’s stock price if Company A were financially forced to suddenly sell off all of the shares it holds of Company B stock.